luizbgomide/sovereign/rules.md

 1. Roll a secret Wandering Encounter check if necessary.
 On a 1, the encounter will happen at some appropriate moment this turn.
 2. The PCs decide what they want to do this turn, be it move into a new room, carefully search their current location, fiddle with some object they’ve found, or something else that takes ten minutes.
-3. Tell them the result of their actions, whether that’s a first- glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally rapped.
+3. Tell them the result of their actions, whether that’s a first-glance description of a new room, notice of the hideous abomination that’s rearing up before them, or the explosive detonation of the crystal they just experimentally rapped.
-4. Start over from the top, assuming their actions have con- sumed a full turn, until they withdraw from the site or it becomes safe enough to stop counting turns.
+4. Start over from the top, assuming their actions have consumed a full turn, until they withdraw from the site or it becomes safe enough to stop counting turns.

 ### Timekeeping in the Dungeon